federalies/squals/readme.md

 [![squals logo](/assets/readme-art.svg)](http://squals.federali.es)

-**Squals** is a an attempt to round off/smooth the sharp edges of dealing with `AWS::cloudformation` templates.
+**Squals** is an idiomatic cloudformation generator that makes it incredibly easy to share your setup via `npm` or similair.

-The project goals are to make the system more composeable, shareable, and done in modern js patterns.
+The project goals are to make the system more composeable, contextual, shareable, and done in modern js (actually built in typescript) patterns.

 ## Goals:

+- Layer Up a Declarative Interface via resuable composable functions rather than inert markup.
+- Round off the sharp edges of dealing with `AWS::cloudformation` templates
 - Sharable Components & HOCs
 - Decompose Recompose Princples